 - Debris and garbage.

 In reality, anything that makes you slip or trip can cause a fall.
 If you’ve been injured in a fall on someone else’s property you may be entitled to compensation.
-Call Lavent Law to learn more.
+Call Lavent Law, P.A. to learn more.

 Common Slip and Fall Accident Injuries